Harvey

 Notable People Named Harvey

-Harvey Bernard Milk was an American politician and the first openly gay man to be elected to public office in California, known for his advocacy for LGBTQ rights.
+Harvey Bernard Milk was an American politician and the first openly gay man elected to public office in California as a member of the San Francisco Board of Supervisors.

-Harvey Pitt - Harvey L. Pitt was an American lawyer who served as the 26th chairman of the U.S. Securities and Exchange Commission (SEC) during a pivotal period in U.S. history.
+Harvey Pitt - Harvey L. Pitt was an American lawyer who served as the 26th SEC chairman from August 2001 to February 2003, guiding the agency through the September 11 attacks and the Enron scandal.

-Harvey Elliott is an English professional footballer known for his role as an attacking midfielder and right winger for Premier League club Liverpool.
+Harvey Elliott is an English footballer who plays as an attacking midfielder or right winger for Aston Villa on loan from Liverpool.

-Harvey Gallagher Cox Jr. is a prominent American theologian known for his work on theological developments in world Christianity, including liberation theology and the role of Christianity in Latin America.
+Harvey Gallagher Cox Jr is an American theologian and former Hollis Professor of Divinity at Harvard known for his work on world Christianity and liberation theology in Latin America.

-Harvey Louis Carignan was an American serial killer who was convicted of multiple murders and spent his life in prison until his death in 2023.
+Harvey Louis Carignan was an American serial killer who, after a 1949 rape and murder conviction while in the US Army, was sentenced to life for two murders in the early 1970s and remained imprisoned in Minnesota until his death in 2023.

-Harvey Guillén - Javier "Harvey" Guillén is an American actor best known for his role as Guillermo de la Cruz in the television series What We Do in the Shadows.
+Harvey Guillén - Javier Harvey Guillen is an American actor best known for playing Guillermo de la Cruz in What We Do in the Shadows and for his voice acting.

 Teresa Margarita Castillo